greggman/HappyFunTimes/docs/unity/gamepad.md

 say "Game Full Please Wait".
 If one of the other players quits their phone will switch to the current controls.

+The `PlayerSpawner` calls `SendMessage("WaitingNetPlayer")` on its own `GameObject`.
+So as long as there is some other script attached to the same `GameObject` that has a function called `WaitingForNetPlayer` it will get called.

+Look side `HFTGamepadHelper.cs` to see how it works.
+All it does is send a message to the controller called "full".
+There isn't even any data.

 ### Changing players manually

-Imagine we set `maxPlayers` to something and we want it so that when a player dies they are taken out of the game and the next player waiting is allowed to play.
+Imagine we set `maxPlayers` to 4 and we want it so that when a player dies they are taken out of the game and the next player waiting is allowed to play.
 We could do that like this.

 Edit `BirdScript` and change the code that check if they fall of the bottom to this